There are several ways to treat mouth (oral) cancer, depending on the location and stage, including:

 In addition to the care we offer at our Manhattan locations, we have regional outpatient locations in New Jersey, as well as Westchester County and Long Island.
 For our out-of-town patients, we’ve negotiated special discounts at nearby hotels.

-We’re constantly improving the treatment options available to people with mouth cancer.
+We’re constantly improving the treatment options available to people with oral cancer.
 In fact, our experts were involved with many of the modern approaches used to treat cancer in the oral cavity.
 These include surgical and reconstructive surgery techniques, along with innovative methods of fighting cancer with radiation and radiation combined with chemotherapy.

 Choose MSK because: